caudaz/robotND2-proj3/readme.md

 1) Launch the gazebo world and your robot.
 ```
 roslaunch slam_project world.launch
-## $ roslaunch slam_project world.launch world_file:=~/catkin_ws/src/slam_project/worlds/kitchen_dining.world
 ```

 2) Launch your teleop node.
 ```
 roslaunch slam_project teleop.launch
 ```
-Note: Here would be a good place to pause and check that the robot moves with telop and is publishing the relevant topics.
-If not, we will be covering debugging shortly!

 3) Launch your mapping node.
 ```